Adopt

 Story

-✅Currently located in South Korea✅️ 💟Available to fly to Vancouver & Toronto💟 Meet Horang🐯 (Horang means Tiger in Korean) 💙 Adogs News Account: @_adogs_ 1⃣ Health Condition * Spayed. * Heartworm negative.
-2⃣ Rescue Story * Horang waited a long time for a family at the Cheongju City Shelter, but no one adopted her.
+✅Currently located in South Korea✅️ 💟Available to fly to Vancouver & Toronto💟 Meet Horang🐯 (Horang means Tiger in Korean) 💙 Adogs News Account: @_adogs_ 1.)
+Health Condition * Spayed. * Heartworm negative.
+2.)
+Rescue Story * Horang waited a long time for a family at the Cheongju City Shelter, but no one adopted her.
 As her holding period had expired, she was at risk of euthanasia.
 Fortunately, Adogs rescued her just in time.
-3⃣ Basic Information * With People: Is a bit shy and feels uncomfortable with people at first.
+3.)
+Basic Information * With People: Is a bit shy and feels uncomfortable with people at first.
 When she gets used to them, she welcomes them, and barks happily as if displaying her feeling of intimacy! * With Dogs: Growls at new dogs at first and expresses discomfort.
 Recently shows her reluctance to go to where other dogs gather.
 Feels uncomfortable when she has to share a living space and tries to avoid going there.
 Does not chase after other dogs nor attack them, though.
-Has recently shown persistent behavior toward a new friend, so we are focusing on training to address the issue. * With Cats: When encountering cats on a walk, she gets very excited and runs to chase them.
+Has recently shown persistent interest in a new friend, so we are focusing on training to address the issue. * With Cats: When encountering cats on a walk, she gets very excited and runs to chase them.
 Sometimes shows aggressiveness at them, so caution is needed. * Separation Anxiety: Currently lives at our center, so it's hard to know for sure. * Potty Training: Is 100% outdoor potty trained, even though she is staying alone in her separate kennel. * Walks: Loves walks, especially running or trotting ones!
 Sometimes gets excited and pulls on the leash hard during walks.
-Occasionally, she chases after a small dog or cat as running at them.
-Is currently learning one by one while getting walk training! * Car Sickness: Still being observed, but so far, she doesn't seem to get car sick. * When seeing other dogs go out for a walk, she sometimes barks to express her desire to go out. * Loves treats and walks! * When with a lot of other dogs, she gets very uncomfortable and may become stiff due to the discomfort.
+Occasionally chases after a small dog or cat as running at them.
+Is currently learning one by one while getting walk training! * Car Sickness: Still being observed, but so far, doesn't seem to get car sick. * Bark: When seeing other dogs go out for a walk, she sometimes barks to express her desire to go out. * Like: Loves treats and walks! * Dislike: With a lot of other dogs, she gets very uncomfortable and may become stiff due to the discomfort.

 We'll also keep you updated on Mini's adoption status with email updates.